 The RDO recognizes the need to equip further students with the knowledge and skills to make a research paper presentable and of quality.
-In order to address this, the Research and Development Office conducted the Research Enhancement Series of Seminars for Students (RESSS) on Grammar and Originality Seminar-Workshop (RESSS 5) last February 3, 2020, at the St. Ezekiel Moreno building laboratory facility, from 1:30 to 5:00 pm.
+In order to address this, the Research and Development Office conducted the Research Enhancement Series of Seminars for Students (RESSS) on Grammar and Originality Seminar-Workshop (RESSS) last February 3 and 24, 2020, at the St. Ezekiel Moreno building laboratory facility.

 After the lecture, Dr. Aboy trained the participants on how to use these online tools through a hands-on activity utilizing exercise materials she has prepared.
 The participants tried their best to familiarize the tools and edited the assigned paper until they reached the required standards of 90% for grammar & 95% for originality.
 They also learned how to run the similarity test using Turnitin and how to interpret the results.

-A total number of 33 students from the College of Arts and Sciences, College of Business and Accountancy, College of Criminal Justice and Education, and College of Information Technology participated in the activity.
+For RESSS 5, a total number of 33 students from the College of Arts and Sciences, College of Business and Accountancy, College of Criminal Justice and Education, and College of Information Technology participated in the activity.
+Meanwhile 29 students from the College of Arts and Sciences participated in RESSS 6.